agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 over the entire growth period (using discount rate of 5%)

-**re-write Claim**: Net present Value in 1967 of Actual GDP per capita minus PRM GDP per capita from 1967 to 1980 in Brazil is in trillions of dollars
+**re-write Claim**: Net present Value in 1967 of Actual GDP per capita minus PRM GDP per capita for period [1967 to 1980] in Brazil is in trillions of dollars

 **Example-sub**: